 If feasible, use a delivery service that requires the recipient’s signature, along with real-time tracking and delivery.
 That may not be practical for every order, but consider setting a monetary threshold that makes sense for your business, and require a signature.
 It’s hard for a customer to claim they didn’t receive an item when their signature is on the delivery receipt.

 This can be particularly beneficial for high-value purchases.

 Make Contact Easy

 This step is more important for general chargeback prevention, but is worth noting.
 Most customers who don’t receive their merchandise or experience a damaged delivery don’t contact the business, but notify the card issuer.
 Make it easy for customers with genuine issues to get in touch with you 24/7, and give detailed instructions to your customer service team for handling these complaints.
-Deliberate fraudsters will still initiate the chargeback process with the card issuer, but providing and publicizing good customer service lowers the chargeback rate for misunderstandings.
+Deliberate fraudsters will still initiate the chargeback process with the card issuer, but providing and publicizing good customer service lowers the chargeback rate for misunderstandings and simple mistakes.

 Review Your Chargebacks

 Review each chargeback carefully, and not only for fraud potential.
 Do the codes indicate that consumers don’t recognize your business, especially if you utilize a third-party billing service?
 Make sure that information is clear on your website and on the customer receipt.
 Work with your processor on descriptor clarification for your customer’s statements, perhaps adding a phone number so puzzled cardholders can contact you directly.

 Some businesses use a “dba” or doing-business-as name that may differ from the name that appears on a customer’s statement.
 Proactive work to make it easy to recognize charges can help cut down on chargebacks due to those confusing transactions.

 Consult your processor regularly for advice on security updates and current best practices.
 All parties involved in transactions – businesses, banks and card issuers, and processors – must stay one step ahead of cybercriminals.